lewagon/dotfiles/04-Front-End/README.md

 Discover most standard HTML tags and CSS properties.
 Master CSS selectors and positioning techniques.
 Become a web-designer by learning cool CSS tricks.

 #### `Bootstrap`
 Discover Boostrap CSS/JS library.
-Grasp all the usefull Bootstrap components and CSS classes, and master the responsive grid system.
+Grasp all the useful Bootstrap components and CSS classes, and master the responsive grid system.

 #### `Front-End advanced`
 Discover ERB templating an SASS by playing with a little (but powerful) front-end framework: Middleman.
 Learn to write elegant, DRY and consistent design with SASS.
 Prepare yourself for coding killer front-ends in your Rails apps.